discordx-ts/discordx/docs/src/decorators/slash.md

 ### Guilds
 `string[]`
-The guilds where the command is create
+The guilds where the command is created

 ### defaultPermission
 `boolean`